 Energy intensity is the ratio of energy input per unit of economic output, or the amount of energy used to produce a dollar’s worth of goods and services.
 This measures the energy efficiency of the state's economy.

-A 30.2–percent increase in Nebraska's total energy consumption resulted in a decrease in energy intensity of 2 percent and a 32–percent increase of the GSP.
-In other words, despite an increase in energy consumption, Nebraska experienced a larger increase in the production of real value in goods and services.
+A 32–percent increase in Nebraska's total energy consumption resulted in a 51–percent increase of the GDP and a 13–percent decrease in energy intensity.
+In other words, despite an increase in energy consumption, Nebraska experienced a larger increase in the production of real value in goods and services, which lowered Nebraska's energy intensity.
+(Using less energy to produce a product reduced the intensity.)
 This indicates that Nebraskans are using energy more efficiently.

 The phrase "Gross Domestic Product" is replacing the phrase "Gross State Product".
 Gross domestic product by state is the state counterpart of the nation's gross domestic product, the U.S. Census Bureau's featured and most comprehensive measure of U.S. economic activity.
 Gross domestic product by state is derived as the sum of the gross domestic product originating in all the industries in a state.